The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Derivation of a Model

-The fact that an historical population level was responsible for both larval production and subsequent, density--dependent mortality is taken into account in this particular model.
-Both larval production and subsequent natural mortality are dependent on the historic population level, that which existed one puparial duration ago.
+The fact that an historical population level was responsible for both larval production and subsequent, density-dependent mortality is taken into account in this particular model.
+Both larval production and subsequent natural mortality are assumed dependent on the historic population level, that which existed one puparial duration ago.
 The population density at the time of larval deposition was

 in which ${\bar \tau}$ is the relevant puparial duration.